Volunteer Spotlight on Brittany Watson

 Volunteering has made me a better person.
 I'm more understanding and patient, and I have learned so much about how truly amazing the autistic community is.
 When mentoring a student, it brings me so much joy to see their growth and their project contributions.
 I hope to be able to expand my volunteer efforts into additional opportunities with other organizations in the future.

 Brittany Watson is a Marketing Associate at InCheck.
-You can learn more about her here.

 If you are interested in learning more about Islands of Brilliance and ways to get involved with the organization, start here.